-NOTE: TIPs for testlets at the lower linkage levels may contain much more information than TIPs for testlets at the higher linkage levels.
-For a testlet at the lower levels, the test administrator may need to gather objects to use during testing or to print science pictureresponse cards.
+NOTE: TIPs for testlets at the Initial linkage level usually contain much more information than TIPs for testlets at higher linkage levels.
+The test administrator will likely need to gather objects to use during testing or to print science picture-response cards.
 Best practice is to print these in color.

-For the majority of computer-delivered testlets at the higher linkage levels, almost everything a student needs is displayed on the computer screen within the testlet.
-However, the TIP will still have information about supports that may not be allowed for a particular testlet.
+For the majority of computer-delivered testlets at the Precursor or Target linkage level, almost everything a student needs is displayed on the computer screen within the testlet itself.
+However, the TIP will still have information about supports that may not be allowed for the particular testlet.

-STEP 4: SELECT AND VIEW SUPPORTS IN THE KITE' SYSTEM
+STEP 4: SELECT AND VIEW SUPPORTS IN THE KITE SYSTEM